Plasmopara viticola: Other parts

 The shoots of the plant can also be infected and shown as the same oily patches.
 After a warm humid night, these oily patches may also sporulate and be covered with white fungal growth.
 The shoots are may also be distorted or curled after infection.
+The rachises and shoots that are elongating may show epinasty or "shepherd's crook" symptoms [6].

 The grape fruits may also have the symptoms in the later season.
 The infected berries would turn brown, wither, and then die finally.
 The infected green fruit may turn light brown and purple.
 White fungal growth(sporulation) can abundant on the grapes during humid weather.
 Infected grapes are easy to detach from the pedicles.
 However, the fruits become resistant to infection around 2–3 week after blooming, excluding the rachis.
 The rachis becomes resistant only around 2 months after blooming.

 If the young bunch stalk is infected, oily brown sites can be seen.
 The infected inflorescence or bunches would wither rapidly.
 Infected inflorescence would eventually turn to brown, which means the death of the bunches.